2020–21 FA Cup: Second round proper

-Third Round Proper
+Third round proper

-The draw for the Third Round Proper was held on 30 November 2020.
+The draw for the third round proper was held on 30 November 2020.

-The 20 winners from the Second Round Proper joined the clubs from the Premier League and EFL Championship in 32 ties played over the weekend of 9 January 2021.
-This round included one team from level 8, Marine, the lowest ranked team left in the competition.
+The 20 winners from the second round proper joined the clubs from the Premier League and EFL Championship in 32 ties played over the weekend of 9 January 2021.
+This round included one team from level 8, Marine, the lowest ranked team left in the competition and only the second team (after Chasetown in 2008) from that level to make the third round.
 Marine were drawn against Premier League club Tottenham Hotspur, representing the biggest league position gap between two teams in the competition's history.

-Fourth Round Proper
+Fourth round proper

-The draw for the Fourth Round Proper was held on 11 January 2021, right before the Fifth Round Proper draw.
-The 32 winners from the Third Round Proper played in 16 ties over the weekend of 23 January 2021.
+The draw for the fourth round proper was held on 11 January 2021 on BT Sport 1, right before the fifth round proper draw.
+The 32 winners from the third round proper played in 16 ties over the weekend of 23 January 2021.
 This round included one team from level 6, Chorley, the lowest ranked and the only non-league team left in the competition.

-Fifth Round Proper
+Fifth round proper

-The draw for the Fifth Round Proper was held on 11 January 2021, immediately after the Fourth Round Proper draw.
-The 16 winners from the Fourth Round Proper played in eight ties in midweek during the week commencing Monday 8 February 2021.
+The draw for the fifth round proper was held on 11 January 2021 on BT Sport 1, and took place a few minutes after the fourth round proper draw.
+The 16 winners from the fourth round proper played in eight ties in midweek during the week commencing Monday 8 February 2021.

 The round featured 12 teams from the Premier League (level 1) and four from the EFL Championship (level 2).

 Quarter-finals

 The draw for the quarter-finals was held on 11 February 2021, before the match between Barnsley and Chelsea.
-The eight winners from the Fifth Round Proper play in four ties played on the weekend of 20 March 2021.
+The eight winners from the fifth round proper play in four ties played on the weekend of 20 March 2021.

 The round featured seven teams from the Premier League (level 1) and one from the EFL Championship (level 2).
-Bournemouth were the only non-top flight team to play in this round.
+AFC Bournemouth were the only non-top flight team to play in this round.

 Semi-finals

-The draw for the semi-finals was held on 21 March 2021, at half-time of the match between Leicester City and Manchester United.
+The draw for the semi-finals was held on 21 March 2021, at half-time of the match between Leicester City and Manchester United on BBC One.
 The four winners from the quarter-finals played in two ties at Wembley Stadium on 17 and 18 April 2021.

 The round featured four teams from the Premier League (level 1).